-With prices for the Certificate of Entitlement (COE) showing signs of decline before the circuit breaker period, it can get quite tempting to buy a brand new car when COE bidding resumes on July 6, 2020.
+With prices for the Certificate of Entitlement (COE) showing signs of decline before the circuit breaker period, it can get quite tempting to buy a brand new car.
 Between the attractive new car prices and the economic outlook, you’re thinking if renewing your current COE is the better route to take.

 Well, renewing your current COE comes with its own set of dilemmas.
 Should you decide to renew your COE (you can do it easily online) instead of buying a new car, the big question that you would have is whether you’ll want to renew it for five years or ten years.

 - Is PQP all I have to pay for renewing my COE?

 - Is road tax really more expensive after 10 years?

 - Can your car make it for another 10 more years?

 - So, when exactly should I renew my COE?

 That’s the amount you have to pay in order to continue owning and driving your existing car in Singapore.
 Instead of bidding for a new COE, you can renew your existing COE for a duration of five or ten years by paying the PQP.

 You can check for the PQP rate for the month on LTA’s site here.
 As of May 2020, these are the rates:

 |Category||Prevailing Quota Premium||50% (5 years)||100% (10 years)|